Buick Enclave years to avoid — most common problems

 Most timing chains don’t distort until they have traveled at least 150,000 miles; however, some Enclave timing chains can do so as early as 40,000 miles.

 There have been a lot of transmission issues with Buick Enclaves from 2008 and 2009.
-Shuttering, slipping out of gear, and total transmission failure was among the problems.
+Shuttering, slipping out of gear, and total transmission failure were among the problems.

 According to reports, these problems start around 90k miles and cost $3,000 on average to fix.
 Repairing a Buick Enclave’s transmission can be quite pricey.